Amid false 2020 claims, GOP states eye voting system upgrade

 Mississippi and Indiana plan to have a paper trail by the 2024 presidential election.
 Last year, lawmakers in Texas — where slightly more than 1 in 10 registered voters cast ballots on paperless machines — passed a law requiring paper records by 2026.
 Republican Lt.
 Gov. Dan Patrick touted the move as helping to rebuild trust in elections.

-Efforts in two states — Louisiana and Democratic-led New Jersey — have been slowed by either process issues or funding.
+Efforts in two states — Democratic-led New Jersey, and Louisiana, which has a Democratic governor and a Republican-led Legislature — have been slowed by either process issues or funding.

 “Across the partisan spectrum, there is some sense that the controversy around 2020 underscores how important it is to have paper records of voter intent that we can go back to,” said Mark Lindeman, director of Verified Voting, a group that tracks voting equipment across states.